juice-ix/MCLG/README.md

 # Minecraft Logic Gates
 Build 2D Logic Gate systems!

-Features with a strikethrough are planned but not yet fully implemented.

 ## Starting Out
 To start creating logic gate systems, first run `/function mclg:spawn_ui` in chat.
 Run `/function mclg:give_wrench` to get the wrench item.